Frequently Asked Questions

 How many hours may I take each session?

 - Students may only take one course (3-4 credit hours) in May Session.
-Students may enroll in 1st and 2nd session for up to two courses each session.
-Students requesting more than two courses in either 1st or 2nd any session must consult with their associate dean or school registrar.
+Students may enroll in First Session and Second Session for up to two courses each session.
+Students requesting more than two courses in either First Session or Second Session must consult with their school's associate dean.

 What kinds of courses are offered?